How do you ship?

 We ship live animals overnight only on Mondays, Tuesdays, and Wednesdays.
 We also drop off all shipments to a Fedex hub, to avoid additional drivers handling the packages, and minimize the amount of time the animals spend in the package.
 Shipping will be arranged with the customer only when payments have been received in full.
 Forecasted low temperatures must be above freezing (32F) along all points of the journey.
 We gladly hold animals until the weather is suitable to safely ship.

 Shipping for domestic (US) orders is $60 flat for up to three (3) animals, but larger shipments may result in higher shipping costs.
 This cost is NOT INCLUDED in the listed pricing for live animals.

 Do you ship internationally?

 We do not currently ship goods internationally (we can arrange international shipping for photo prints on an individual basis.)
 We can arrange for international shipping for animals, depending on country.
-Generally, this will be done via DDI for shipments to or through Europe, or via Reptiles Express International for shipments to Canada.
-If interested in this, please email us () to begin sorting out details for your order.
+Generally, this will be done via Reptile Express International, who service Canada, Europe, and Asia.
+If interested in this, please email us (email@example.com) to begin sorting out details for your order.
 Export fees, and additional shipping outside of the US are the responsibility of the buyer to arrange and pay, and can be done directly through REI website here.

 Unboxing and setting up your new gecko:

 When arriving, the animals are typically slightly cooler than ideal temperatures.
 It is important to let them gradually warm up to room temperature, opposed to exposing them to a rapid temperature shift.
 For crested geckos and other New Caledonian geckos, this is simple, since they are adequate at room temperature and need no supplementary heat.